What is data governance?

-Data governance is everything you do to ensure data is secure, private, accurate, available, and usable.
-It includes the actions people must take, the processes they must follow, and the technology that supports them throughout the data life cycle.
+Data governance is everything you do to ensure data is secure, private, accurate, available, and usable for human analysis, machine learning and building agents.

 What are the benefits of data governance?